wrld3d/wrld-icon-tools/README.md

 ## License

-The eeGeo Icom Tools are  released under the Simplified BSD License.
+The eeGeo Icon Tools are  released under the Simplified BSD License.
 See the [LICENSE.md](https://github.com/eegeo/eegeo-icon-tools/blob/master/LICENSE) file for details.